aragon/optimistic-token-voting-plugin/README.md

 # Optimistic token voting plugin for OSx

-This OSx plugin is an instance of the Optimistic Dual Governance model, where selected groups or members can submit proposals and token holders can veto them.Proposals that have not been vetoed after a period of time can be eventually executed by anyone.
+This OSx plugin is an instance of the Optimistic Dual Governance model, where selected groups or members can submit proposals and token holders can veto them.
+Proposals that have not been vetoed after a period of time can be eventually executed by anyone.

 OSx plugins are designed to encapsulate custom behaviour and permissions so that they can be installed on any Aragon DAO.